 Get Your Mind Straight

-There is more to adopting a dog than just running to a shelter to get one.
-There is a mentality that has to be in place first.
-If you’re thinking about adopting a pet, the first thing to come to terms with is your decision is forever.
-Don’t go into this decision thinking you can return them or abandon them, or give them away.
+If you’re thinking about dog adoption, the first thing to come to terms with is your decision is “forever”.
+Don’t go into this decision, thinking you can return, abandon, or give them away.
 If that thought has crossed your mind, then you probably shouldn’t be considering adoption.

 Adopt a Dog to Fit Your Lifestyle